ltearno/pom-explorer/README.md

 - **defaultMavenSettingsFile** : if you want to use a specific Maven configuration file, you can set its path here.

+## Third party libraries using pom-explorer
+- [dep-graph-releaser](https://github.com/loewenfels/dep-graph-releaser), a tool to release a project and its dependent projects.
+  => uses `pom-explorer-core` to perform a maven project analysis

 ## Roadmap / Todo list

 - manage `gradle` and `npm` projects